How to Train a Puppy

 Training your puppy to come when called

-Puppy recall training should be practiced frequently over the course of a few months and in several areas for the best results.
+Puppy recall training should be practiced frequently over a few months and in several areas for the best results.

 Puppy potty training